rsms/move/web/library.md

 - `every(^(value, index, o) → true|false, this=this) → true|false` — Returns true if every element in this array satisfies the provided testing function.

-- `filter(^(value, index, o) → value, this=this) → list` — Creates a new array with all of the elements of this array for which the provided filtering function returns true.
+- `filter(^(value, index, o) → true|false, this=this) → list` — Creates a new array with all of the elements of this array for which the provided filtering function returns true.

 - `forEach(^(value, index, o))` — Calls a function for each element in the array.